Smolensk War: Siege of Smolensk

 Commonwealth forces in Smolensk were composed of the Smolensk garrison (about 1,600 men with 170 artillery pieces under the command of the Voivode of Smolensk, Aleksander Korwin Gosiewski), strengthened by the local nobility, which formed a pospolite ruszenie force of about 1,500 strong.
 The city's fortifications had also recently been improved with Italian-style bastions.

 Shein constructed lines of circumvallation around the fortress.
 Using tunnels and mines, his forces damaged a long section of the city wall and one of its towers.
-Muscovite heavy artillery, mostly of Western manufacture, reached Smolensk in December 1632 with even heavier guns arriving the following March.
+Russian heavy artillery, mostly of Western manufacture, reached Smolensk in December 1632 with even heavier guns arriving the following March.
 After a preliminary artillery bombardment, Shein ordered an assault, which was repulsed by the Polish defenders.
 Nonetheless the siege was progressing; Smolensk's fortifications were being eroded, and the defenders were suffering heavy casualties and running out of supplies.
 By June 1633, some soldiers started to desert, and others talked of surrender.

 Despite these difficulties, the city, commanded by Deputy Voivode Samuel Drucki-Sokoliński, held out throughout 1633 while the Commonwealth, under its newly elected King Władysław IV, organised a relief force.
 The Sejm had been informed about the Russian invasion by 30 October 1632, and, starting in November, had discussed the possibility of relief.
 However, the process was delayed until the spring of 1633, when the Sejm officially sanctioned a declaration of war and authorised a large payment (6.5 million zlotys, the highest tax contribution during Władysław's entire reign) for the raising of a suitable force.
 The intended relief force would have an effective strength of about 21,500 men and would include: 24 chorągiews of Winged Hussars (~3,200 horses), 27 chorągiews of light cavalry—also known as Cossack cavalry but not composed of Cossacks—(3,600 horses), 10 squadrons of raitars (~1,700 horses), 7 Lithuanian petyhor regiments (~780 horses), 7 large regiments of dragoons (~2,250 horses), and ~20 regiments of infantry (~12,000 men).
 Over 10,000 of the infantry would be organized based on the Western model, previously not common in Commonwealth armies.